Chernoff bounds for branching random walks: Chernoff bound for BRW

 \section{Chernoff bound for BRW}

-Throughout we consider BRW on $\mathbf{N}$ for notational simplicity, though the argument applies to $\mathbf{R}$.
-We start by suggesting a new setting for BRW, which is more general in three aspects than the classical in the literature.
-First, in our framework both subcritical and supercritical BRW are treated equally.
-While traditionally subcritical BRW is considered trivial because a branching random walk almost surely ends with zero population when $n$ is large.
-We argue that the probability space for the survival BRW processes is well defined with large enough number of ancestors (say, as large as exponential in $n$).
+Throughout we consider BRW on $\mathbf{R}$.
+We introduce a different definition of BRW from a new perspective, which allows us to treat BRW in a more general way in three respects: First, in our framework both subcritical and supercritical BRW are treated without distinction; while traditionally subcritical BRW is considered trivial, since a branching random walk process almost surely ends with zero population when $n$ is large, we observed that the probability space for the survival BRW processes is well defined with infinitely large number of ancestors.
 Second, the underlying random walks between siblings are not assumed to be independent.
 Third, branching factor (birth rate) is not assumed identical across generations and siblings.
 The only major requirement is the independence between birth-rate and birth-place.
-Specifically, we define a BRW as a sequence of pair

-where $m_i(u)$ is the expectation of offsprings (branching factor) of a parent at position $u$, and $p_i(x|u)$ is offsprings' displacement (relative to their parent's position) p.d.f, the probability (or proportion) density function, or mass probability in discrete cases.

-Starting from one initial ancestor (1st parent), a realization of branching random walk process constitutes a rooted tree.
+Starting from one initial ancestor (1st parent), a realization of branching random walk process is a random rooted tree.
 Each node in the tree is associated with a position which equals to the sum of the displacements of its previous parents and the displacement of itself, $u$.
-As a parent, this node in turn produces some number of children with $u$ as the birth place.
-Infinite BRW processes with such initial ancestors form a forest, a probability space of the BRW.
-In other words, the probability space of the BRW can be interpreted as a forest grows from infinite such initial ancestors.
-Let $S_n = X_1 + X_2 + ... + X_n$ be the position of a leaf in the $nth$ generation, where $X_{i}$ is displacement (step size relative from the birth place) of its $ith$ parent. $(X_1, X_2, ..., X_n)$ is called a {\it spine} (a path from the original to $S_n$).
-The central limit theorem for BRW says that almost surely a randomly chosen tree has a Gaussian ``canopy"; namely, $S_n$ on the tree has Gaussian distribution.
-Let $u_i$ be an individual's position, i.e. $X_1 + ...+ X_i$, at generation $i$.
+As a parent located at $u$, this node in turn produces some number of children with $u$ as the birth-place.
+Infinite BRW processes with such initial ancestors make a forest, a probability space of the BRW.
+In other words, the probability space of the BRW can be interpreted as a forest grows from infinite roots ---initial ancestors.
+Let

+be the position of a leaf in the $nth$ generation, where $X_{i}$ is displacement (step size relative from the birth place) of its $ith$ parent. $(X_1, X_2, ..., X_n)$ is called a {\it spine} (a path from the origin to $S_n$).
+The central limit theorem for BRW states that almost surely a randomly chosen tree has a Gaussian ``canopy"; namely, $S_n$ on the tree has Gaussian distribution.
+Let $u_i$ be an individual's position, i.e. $X_1 + \cdots+ X_i$, at generation $i$.
 At position $u_i$, the mean of birth rate is $m_i(u)$ (generally the mean of birth rate may be dependent on the birth place).